How Eric Clapton Got Out of Rehab and Released ‘Money and Cigarettes’

-Having just emerged from an initial rehab for alcoholism, Eric Clapton says he named ‘Money and Cigarettes’ — issued 30 years ago this month — after “all I saw myself having left.”
+Having just emerged from rehab for alcoholism, Eric Clapton says he named Money and Cigarettes — which was released in February 1983 — after “all I saw myself having left.”

-The album would boast a hit in ‘I’ve Got a Rock ‘n’ Roll Heart,’ which peaked at No. 18, but ultimately became the first Clapton long-player to fall short of gold-selling status in some six years.
-‘Money and Cigarettes’ failed even to reach the Top 50 in his native England.
+The album would boast a minor hit in “I’ve Got a Rock ‘n’ Roll Heart,” which peaked at No. 18 on the pop chart in the U.S., but it would eventually become the first Clapton album to fall short of gold-selling status in six years.
+Money and Cigarettes didn’t even reach the Top 50 in his native England.

-Blame the flimsy pop pretensions of that lead-off single, or the times this project reverted back to Clapton’s often too low-key ’70s-era craftsmanship.
-Still, ‘Money and Cigarettes’ ultimately illustrated that he had a few things left: There were flinty reminders of Clapton’s legacy of blending deep blues with rock music, not to mention some of the last rootsy sides he’d attempt before making a critically ill-fated turn toward more mainstream commercial sounds with ‘Behind the Sun’ and ‘August’ in the mid-’80s.
+Blame the flimsy pop pretensions of that lead-off single, or the times the LP reverts to Clapton’s often too low-key ’70s-era craftsmanship.
+Still, Money and Cigarettes ultimately illustrated that he had a few things left: There were flinty reminders of Clapton’s legacy of blending deep blues with rock music, not to mention some of the last rootsy sides he’d attempt before making a critically ill-fated turn toward more mainstream commercial sounds with Behind the Sun and August in the mid-’80s.

 Prior to these sessions, Clapton had split with all but two members of his previous working group, keeping Albert Lee and Chris Stainton while adding Ry Cooder and sessions aces Donald “Duck” Dunn and Roger Hawkins.
-Cooder makes his presence immediately known, as Clapton opens with a saucy cover of Sleepy John Estes’ ‘Everybody Oughta Make a Change.’
-The two then boogie their way through the bluntly honest Clapton original ‘The Shape You’re In,’ which seems to confront those around him who hadn’t yet admitted to their own personal demons.
-Later, ‘Slow Down Linda’ expands upon the same theme, revealing a raw, scarred figure.
+Cooder makes his presence immediately known, as Clapton opens with a saucy cover of Sleepy John Estes’ “Everybody Oughta Make a Change.”
+The two then boogie their way through the bluntly honest Clapton original “The Shape You’re In,” which seems to confront those around him who hadn’t yet admitted to their own personal demons.
+Later, “Slow Down Linda” expands upon the same theme, revealing a raw, scarred figure.

 Knowing what we know now about what’s coming next (Michelob commercials, Phil Collins, so on), these are no small things.